 I decided to do a WSET (Wine and Spirits Education Trust) course on a whim.
 Restless in my day job on a TV magazine, I needed a new challenge.

 But what could I learn?
 I’d already sunk myself into astronomy books and photography magazines; martial arts was an ongoing trip.
 I loved travel and food writing, but everyone was doing that.
 I needed a niche… and suddenly it seemed so obvious.
 I could combine my thirst for knowledge with my thirst for wine.
 I’d always loved wine, but what did I know about it?
 Not very much, if I was honest.

 A quick search revealed WSET to be the globally recognised, industry-standard qualification to have.
-The Level 1 looked a bit too basic even for me, but the intermediate Level 2 could be done in a few weeks and only cost a few hundred pounds.
-I booked myself onto the soonest available course in my area.
+The Level 1 looked too basic even for me, but the intermediate Level 2 could be done in a few weeks and only cost a few hundred pounds.
+I booked the soonest available course in my area.